FACxBeamery/tech-test-tom/README.md

 The app exists in two main directories: `client` (the frontend) and `server` (the backend).
 To test the front-end, `cd` into `client` and run the command `npm test -- --coverage --watchAll`.
 The front-end has test-coverage of >94%.

+Run the same command in `server` to view the test coverage on the back-end.
+Currently the test coverage here is >85%.

 ## Functionality

 The web-app is a job-search engine.
 Users can enter their city to discover jobs in that area that are listed on jobs.github.com.